Travel and outdoors product reviews and trips

 The Boat Owners Association of The United States has reviewed its insurance claim files and reports the following six most common mistakes made when winterizing a boat:

-1. Failure to drain the engine block: Surprisingly, it's the balmy states of California, Florida, Texas, Alabama and Georgia where boaters are most likely to have freeze-related damage to engine blocks - and it routinely occurs to boats stored ashore.
-Water retains heat longer than air so boats left in the slip are less susceptible to sudden freezing.
+1. Failure to drain the engine block: Balmy states, ironically, are the ones where boaters are most likely to have freeze-related damage to engine blocks, especially in boats stored ashore.
+Water retains heat longer than air, so boats left in the slip are less susceptible to sudden freezing.

-2. Failure to drain water from sea strainer: Like an engine, the seawater strainer must be winterized or residual water could freeze and rupture the watertight seal.
+2. Like an engine, the seawater strainer must be winterized or residual water could freeze and rupture the watertight seal.
 Sometimes you don't know it's damaged until spring launching and water begins to trickle in.

-3. Failure to close seacocks: For boats left in the water, leaving seacocks open over the winter is like going on extended vacation without locking the house.
+3. Leaving seacocks open over the winter in boats stored on water can cause problems.
 If a thru-hull cannot be closed the vessel must be stored ashore - the sole exception are cockpit drains.
 Heavy snow loads can also force your boat under, allowing water to enter through hulls normally well above the water line.

-4. Clogged petcocks: Engine cooling system petcocks clogged by rust or other debris can prevent water from fully draining.
-If it's plugged, try using a coat hanger to clear the blockage or use the engine's intake hose to flush anti-freeze through the system.
+4. Engine cooling system petcocks clogged by rust or other debris can prevent water from fully draining.
+If it's plugged, try using a coat hanger to clear the blockage or use the engine's intake hose to flush anti-freeze through.

-5. Leaving open boats in the water over winter: Boats with large open cockpits or low freeboard can easily go under by accumulated snow.
-Always store them ashore.
+5. Boats with large open cockpits or low freeboard can easily be forced under water by snow.
+Store them ashore.

 6. Using bimini covers as winter storage covers: A cover that protects the crew from the sun does a lousy job protecting the boat from freezing rain and snow.
-Unlike a bonafide winter cover, biminis tend to rip apart and age prematurely by the effects of winter weather.
+Unlike a winter cover, biminis tend to rip apart and age quickly in winter.

 FISHING TIPS